AC Savings Calculator Burlington, ON

 Payback Period — What to Expect in Burlington

-Payback period — how many years until your electricity savings cover the cost premium of a higher-efficiency unit — is the number most Burlington homeowners want to know.
+Payback period — how many years until your electricity savings cover the cost premium of a higher-efficiency unit — is one of the most important figures in our AC Savings Calculator Burlington homeowners use when comparing upgrade options.
 The honest answer: it depends on the price gap between efficiency tiers and your actual usage.

 Moving from minimum-code 14 SEER2 to 18 SEER2 typically adds $700–$1,400 to the equipment cost.
 At $150 per year in savings, that’s a 5–9 year payback.
 For a system with a 15-year lifespan, that’s 6–10 years of net savings after payback — meaningful, but not transformative on its own.
-The calculus shifts considerably when you factor in rebates: a $1,000 rebate on the higher-efficiency unit drops the payback period to 2–5 years.
+The calculus shifts considerably when you factor in rebates and compare the benefits of central air conditioning versus a heat pump: a $1,000 rebate on the higher-efficiency unit drops the payback period to 2–5 years.

 Upgrade PathExtra CostAnnual SavingsPayback (No Rebate)Payback (With Rebate)